robgauer/Web-Design-Challenge-Latitude/Instructions/README.md

 ### Considerations

 * You may use the [weather data](Resources/cities.csv) or choose another dataset.
-Alternatively, you may use the included [cities dataset](Resources/cities.csv) and pull the images from the [assets images folder](Resources/assets/images).
+Alternatively, you may use the included [cities dataset](Resources/cities.csv) and pull the images from the [assets folder](Resources/assets).
 * You must use bootstrap.
 This includes using the bootstrap `navbar` component for the header on every page, the bootstrap table component for the data page, and the bootstrap grid for responsiveness on the comparison page.
 * You must deploy your website to GitHub pages, with the website working on a live, publicly accessible URL as a result.
 * Be sure to use a CSS media query for the navigation menu.